appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/custom-certificates.md

 # Overview

 If you're using self-signed certificates in your environment, the same certificates must also be added to runners.
-It can be your self-hosted appcircle server or your own git repositories.
+It can be your self-hosted Appcircle server or your own git repositories.

 If you don't add and trust those self-signed certificates, runner will most probably get SSL connection errors while trying to access those resources.